 Depending on the HOA community, your HOA fee might go towards trash disposal or water fees.

-HOA insurance protects damages to your common area.
-Take note that you’ll need to separate purchase condo insurance to protect your individual home and personal property.
+An HOA’s condo association insurance policy protects damages to the complex’s common area.
+Take note that you’ll need to separate purchase condo insurance (aka an HO6 policy) to protect your individual unit’s interior and your personal property.

 Maintenance and repairs

 General maintenance and repairs of the common areas, for instance, electricity, or gardening.

 Such as a fitness center, swimming pool, security gate, or doorman and concierge services, depending on your HOA community.
 Naturally, the more luxurious the amenities, the higher the HOA fees.

 This is a savings account for unexpected costs and expenses.
 Let’s say your shared laundry room gets flooded, your HOA will dip into the reserve funds to fix it.

 If you’re unlucky enough to have a pest problem, your HOA fees would cover the exterminator or pest control services.

 No. Once you’ve signed a contract and moved into a property that has an HOA community, you’ll be required to follow the rules of the HOA, which includes paying HOA feels.
 Otherwise, you may face legal action.

 Your HOA might be flexible about late payments, but most require a late fee or interest on your payment.
 You should look into the consequences of a late HOA fee before you sign your contract.
 Skipping HOA fees permanently can lead to potential foreclosure.